 Always read the product description carefully before placing an order.
 A product claim can only be filed based on the supplier shipping a product that is not matching the listed specifications (or if it’s clearly damaged or defective).

 A refund cannot be based on general expectations or a vague idea of ‘good quality’.
 Therefore, I advise you to always buy product samples before placing a larger order – even when the transaction is covered by the secure payment system.

 Credit and Debit Card Payment

-The Alibaba secure payment allows payments via credit card and debit cards, issued by Visa, Mastercard and Maestro.
+The Alibaba secure payment allows payments via credit card and debit cards, issued by Visa and MasterCard.